Svshalini/Battery-Pack/README.md

     * You can find more about this here.
 [DATASHEET](http://www.ti.com/lit/ds/symlink/bq34z100-g1.pdf)

 * BMS
-    * It is an electronic system that manages rechargable battery(cell or battery pack), monitoring it's state, protecting the battery from operating outside ot's safe operation area.
+    * It is an electronic system that manages rechargable battery(cell or battery pack), monitoring it's state, protecting the battery from operating outside it's safe operation area.
+    * A battery management system is essentially the “brain” of a battery pack; it measures and reports crucial information for the operation of the battery and also also protects the battery from damage in a wide range of operating conditions.

 * Soc(State of Charge)
     *  It is the level of charge of an electric battery relative to its capacity.
-Percentage is the units of Soc.
-Soc of attery pack is equivalent to fuel gauge.
+    *  Percentage is the units of Soc.

 ## Block Diagram
 ![image](https://github.com/vatsava-rac/Battery_Pack/blob/master/Docs/block%20diagram/battery_blockdiagram_v_1_2.jpg)